Table of Contents

 - YAML can be used to configure infrastructure

-- handles traffic surges with request-based autoscaling
+- Handles traffic surges with request-based autoscaling

-- integrates easily with any data science platform and CI/CD tooling
+- Integrates easily with any data science platform and CI/CD tooling

-Alternatives to Cortex and Amazon SageMaker Model Monitor :
+Alternatives to Cortex and Amazon SageMaker Model Monitor:

-Similarly to how DevOps influenced standard software life cycles and resulted in significant productivity increase, MLOps will influence machine learning life cycles and significantly improve our ability to quickly deploy and scale ever more powerful models.
+Similarly to how DevOps influenced standard software life cycles and resulted in significant productivity increase, MLOps will influence machine learning life cycles and significantly improve your ability to quickly deploy and scale ever more powerful models.
 At the moment, MLOps is only just starting to evolve.
 It is not something new by any means, but it still needs time to mature.
 As I mentioned, while using MLOps could prove to be a big win (especially for larger companies), using a combination of manual and automated steps is also possible.

 Transitioning to a fully automated machine learning life cycle is harder than it might seem at first, and should be done incrementally.
 Although there are a number of tools on the market, it is hard to say which tools will prove superior in the long run.
 Currently, most companies use an array of different tools, combining them to create a stack that allows them to handle the various parts of the machine learning workflow.
 As I've shown in this article, the tool choices vary, and are often influenced by the existing knowledge and infrastructure available to a company or team.